mehdi-sajedi/old-portfolio/content/featured/TipCalculator/index.md

   - JavaScript
 ---

-Simple and user friendly calculator with complete keyboard accessibility
+Simple and user friendly calculator with complete keyboard accessibility.